 For a successful business relationship with your client, you have to work in partnership.
 There is no other way.
 They have to see you as an essential part of the team.

 But many things can damage a relationship or trigger a lack of trust.
 It could be the addition of a new member of staff (see above) who doesn’t like you and wants you gone.
 It might be that you’ve just put your prices up, and your client is now wary of what you’re doing.
-Or your client might have been talking to another consultant at a networking event who has planted negative thoughts into their heads, turning you into the enemy.
-You could just be rubbish at communication – yes, it could be your fault!
+Or your client might have been talking to another consultant who has planted negative thoughts into their heads, turning you into the enemy.
+You could be rubbish at communication – yes, it could be your fault!

 In which case, treat your clients like any human relationship that you want to keep.
 Call or see them often, show them that you care and be easy to work with.
 Be likeable.